Interacting Dark Energy after DESI Baryon Acoustic Oscillation measurements

 We summarize the constraints on cosmological parameters at 68\% and 95\% CL in Tab.~\ref{tab.results}.
 The most important results read as follows: \begin{itemize}[leftmargin=*]

-\item The joint Planck+DESI analysis yields a preference for a non-vanishing $\xi = -0.38^{+0.18}_{-0.16}$, well exceeding the 95\% CL.
-Additionally, it provides a value $H_0 = 71.4 \pm 1.5$ km/s/Mpc, in perfect agreement with local distance ladder estimates.
+\item The joint Planck+DESI analysis yields a preference for a non-vanishing \textbf{$\xi = -0.32^{+0.18}_{-0.14}$}, exceeding the 95\% CL.
+Additionally, it provides a value $H_0 = 70.8^{+1.4}_{-1.7}$ km/s/Mpc, in agreement with local distance ladder estimates within $\sim 1.3 \sigma$.
 Therefore, focusing on Planck-2018 and DESI-BAO altogether, IDE can fully resolve the Hubble tension, see also Fig.~\ref{fig:H0}.
 Adding CC does not change this result, see also Tab.~\ref{tab.results}.
+That said, as shown in Table~\ref{tab.results}, the IDE model predicts lower $\Omega_{m}$ and higher $\sigma_{8}$ values, which suggest potential challenges in providing a consistent description of large-scale structure data at the perturbation level.
+We discuss this aspect in more detail at the end of this \textit{Letter}, where we analyze the impact of Redshift Space Distortion (RSD) measurements and highlight some limitations of the IDE framework.

 \item Combining Planck-2018+DESI+SN, we still find a preference for $\xi \neq 0$ at more than 95\% CL, consistently yielding values of $H_0$ higher than in the standard cosmological model, see also Tab.~\ref{tab.results} and Fig.~\ref{fig:H0}.
 Again, this conclusion does not change considering CC.
-A non-vanishing energy-momentum flow from DM to DE is potentially supported by \textit{all} the main high and low redshift datasets analyzed in this work.
+A non-vanishing energy-momentum flow from DM to DE is potentially supported by \textit{all} the main high and low redshift background measurements analyzed in this work.

 \item For all the datasets listed in Tab.~\ref{tab.results}, we compare the best-fit $\chi^2_{\rm{IDE}}$ obtained within IDE to the best-fit $\chi^2_{\Lambda\rm{CDM}}$ obtained for $\Lambda$CDM.
 We find that $\Delta \chi^2 = \chi^2_{\rm{IDE}} - \chi^2_{\Lambda\rm{CDM}}$ is always negative.
 This means that IDE can fit data better than $\Lambda$CDM for \textit{all} the different combinations of data while simultaneously yielding higher values of $H_0$.